paulogdm/betti/README.md

 `$sails lift`

-open CHROME or CHROMIUM and type:
+Open CHROME or CHROMIUM and type:

 `localhost:1337`

-available links for now:
+Available links for now:

 `localhost:1337/userspace/profile`

+`localhost:1337/adminspace/panel`

+`localhost:1337/userspace/news`

+NOTE: If you are using FIREFOX, use the signup page with CHROME because one tag "<dialog>" used on this page is not supported there.
+Everything else should work just fine.

+## Error checklist
+Use this to look for errors.

+`1- ./RUNME.sh is running properly?`
+`2- betti-sails/config/connections.js is set?`
+`3- Postgresql user is ok?`

 ## How authentication is working?